dream-encode/wp-build-tools/README.md

 * Initial release
 ```

-During release, "[NEXT_VERSION] - [UNRELEASED]" will be automatically replaced with the version and date:
+During release, "0.6.1 - [UNRELEASED]" will be automatically replaced with the version and date:

 ```markdown
 ## [1.1.0] - 2024-01-20